-- □ Each Title IIIB "Other" service must be an approved NAPIS Program service listed above on the "Schedule of Supportive Services (III B)" page of the Area Plan Budget (CDA 122) and the CDA Service Categories and Data Dictionary. - □ Identify Title IIIB services to be funded that were not reported in NAPIS categories.
-(Identify the specific activity under the Other Supportive Service Category on the "Units of Service" line when applicable.)
+Fiscal Year Proposed Units of Service Goal Numbers Objective Numbers (if applicable) NOT FUNDING above on the "Schedule of Supportive Services (III B)" page of the Area Plan Budge (CDA 122) and the CDA Service Categories and Data Dictionary.
+Identify Title IIIB services to be funded that were not reported in NAPIS categories.